vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 and in the end one file or setting pointed to wrong data, so please double check these settings **at all**.

+### Did you (re-) enable your service in Android settings ?

+Sometime the settings for your HCE app gets disabled, so check that it is still active: Go to Settings -> Connections -> NFC -> Tap and Pay -> category "payment" tab ("enable default payment service") and enable the HCE CC app (if not already done).

+### Did you delete your HCE app from your Android device ?

+Especially when you are in the development phase of your app you often switch between different versions of your HCE service class.
+After pressing the "Run" button in Adroid Studio everythings seems to work correctly but Android will still use the old service class.
+For that reason you have to (physically) delete the app from your Android device and then press "Run".
+Again: you need to do this if you change the class but not if you change the content within your class.
+Please do not forget to enable the HCE service in Android settings again (see above "Did you (re-) enable your service in Android settings ?").

 ### Did you use my "Talk to your Credit Card" application as POS Terminal ?

 You may answer - "*I do have a good Credit Card reader*" but sometimes these readers are for specific Credit Cards only.
-For your first tests (to be for sure that the app IS working) use the app.
+For your first tests (to be for sure that the app IS working) use my app.
 It is part of a tutorial series about [Reading of Credit Cards](https://medium.com/@androidcrypto/talk-to-your-credit-card-android-nfc-java-d782ff19fc4a) and you get the final app (last updated in
 September 2024) here: https://github.com/AndroidCrypto/TalkToYourCreditCardG8